silentdance/ram/intl.en-US/Product Introduction/What is RAM?.md

 You can use RAM for free after you create an Alibaba Cloud account.

 To activate the RAM service, go to the RAM activation page.

+**Note:** The RAM service cannot be deactivated after you activate it.

 ## Alibaba Cloud services that work with RAM {#section_b13_vex_zdm .section}